drewr/drewr.github.io/about.md

 Dear Internet passerby,

 I'm a 40-something software developer, based in the US.
 I work as engineering director at a fairly successful midsize tech company.
-I have a background equal parts development, equal part operations.
+I have a background equal parts development and operations.
 I've worked in various organizations, from academia to web startups to large, private SaaS.
 I've also worked in a few non-profits, including founding a Christian church in the United States.

 Random topics of interest you might find on this website: